tsykoduk/greg.nokes.name/_posts/2006-09-12-massive-changes.md

 categories:
   - Computers! and Code!
 ---
-<p>So, in my quest to find the perfect combination of blogging software and learning a new language, I have decided to migrate this site - again - to yet another platform.</p>
+So, in my quest to find the perfect combination of blogging software and learning a new language, I have decided to migrate this site - again - to yet another platform.

-<p>This migration was not as clean as the last few - no fault of the software that I was or am running.
-It was totally my mess up, and I freely admit that.</p>
+This migration was not as clean as the last few - no fault of the software that I was or am running.
+It was totally my mess up, and I freely admit that.

-<p>Anyways, poke around and see what you think.</p>
+Anyways, poke around and see what you think.